 How people react emotionally to a marketing campaign directly correlates to its success or failure.
 It increases understanding of customer satisfaction, both what leads to it and what does not.

-If a campaign engenders a negative sentiment, for example, it will be harmful to brand reputation, as well as the sales or growth of the product or service.
+If a campaign evokes a negative sentiment, it will be harmful to both brand reputation and the sales or growth of the product or service.
 This is where the advanced sophistication of a sentiment analysis tool is especially useful.
-These tools go beyond identifying that an ad is not performing well.
-They can identify specific sentiments toward a campaign and are often able to recognize which aspects of a campaign are evoking those sentiments.
-For example, a sentiment analysis tool may be able to identify if certain sentiments are targeted at a product feature or the price, among other things.
+These tools go beyond identifying that an ad is not performing well—they can identify specific sentiments toward a campaign and recognize the particular aspects that evoke those sentiments.

 Tools to perform sentiment analysis